Fan (G)

 Details

-Pressure increase from port A to port B at reference shaft speed under nominal, typical or design operating conditions.
+Pressure increase from port A to port B at the reference shaft rotation speed under nominal, standard or design operating conditions.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `Static pressure and flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to Static pressure and flow rate at reference shaft speed.

 |